About

 Frequently Asked Questions

-The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $7.8 billion.
-Through a statewide network of 11 universities, a comprehensive health science center, eight state agencies, and the RELLIS Campus, the Texas A&M System educates more than 153,000 students and makes more than 23 million additional educational contacts through service and outreach programs each year.
-System-wide, research and development expenditures exceed $1 billion and help drive the state’s economy.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $7.3 billion.
+Through a statewide network of 11 universities, a comprehensive health science center, eight state agencies, Texas A&M-Fort Worth and Texas A&M-RELLIS, the Texas A&M System educates more than 157,000 students and makes more than 21 million additional educational contacts through service and outreach programs each year.
+System-wide, research and development expenditures exceed $1.5 billion and help drive the state’s economy.

 The Texas A&M University System was officially established in 1948.
 The original members were Texas A&M University, Prairie View A&M University, Tarleton State University, Texas A&M Forest Service, Texas A&M Engineering Experiment Station, Texas A&M Engineering Extension Service, Texas A&M AgriLife Extension Service (formerly Texas Cooperative Extension) and Texas A&M AgriLife Research (formerly Texas Agricultural Experiment Station).